php-kitchen/code-specs/README.md

 ## Contributing

 If you want to ask any questions, suggest improvements or just to talk with community and developers, [join our server at Discord](https://discord.gg/Ez5VZhC)
-Read [contributing guide](docs/CONTRIBUTING.md) for additional information.
+Read [organization contributing rules](https://github.com/php-kitchen/conventions/blob/master/CONTRIBUTING.md) for additional information.